Municipal MS4 Permit and Stormwater Management (Phase II NPDES)

 As a result of both changes in methodology and new development, the Urbanized Areas in the 2010 Census changed from the 2000 Census.
 The map below shows the currently defined urbanized areas.
 This ArcView shapefile of the 2010 shapefile of urbanized areas of Massachusetts (5 MB zipped) has more details if you have the mapping program, or use open the kml files in the panel below right if you have Google Earth installed on your computer.

-EPA 2010 draft municipal stormwater permits
+New EPA 2017 municipal stormwater permits

 Municipalities may find some of the new requirements challenging to implement, especially with tight fiscal budgets, so priorities will need to be set.
 Among the challenges to be met by municipalities in their new Stormwater Management Program (SWMP), they must implement stormwater outfall monitoring programs, and develop strategies to meet bacteria and nitrogen Total Maximum Daily Loads (TMDLs).